Retired

 American Business Council, is the founder and president of EA Havacilik,

-“commercially active in the real estate and defense industries”
+an aerospace firm based in Istanbul, and is “commercially active in the real estate and defense industries”

 through multiple other companies.
 He also serves as a member of